mauricio/mauricio.github.com/_posts/2021-12-30-rate-limiting-in-go.md

 requests in a short period of time instead of 10_000.

-On the same note, do not set limits for very long periods of time, like 100 requests every day, as that makes using the API very frustrating, you make 100 requests and then you now have to wait a whole day for the limit to expire again, use smaller periods so people can spread out the load more evenly.
+On the same note, do not set limits for very long periods of time, like 100 requests every day, as that makes using the API very frustrating, you make 100 requests and you now have to wait a whole day for the limit to expire again, use smaller periods so people can spread out the load more evenly.

 Dynamic deny lists that completely block traffic from specific clients are also a must have on a system like this.
-You could make this a configuration you'd use on a proxy that sits before the app that performs rate limiting (like an Nginx/Apache server) or at a CDN you're using (like Cloudflare) so you can quickly blackhole all traffic from known abusers.
+You could make this a configuration you'd use on a proxy that sits before the app that performs rate limiting (like a Nginx/Apache server) or at a CDN you're using (like Cloudflare) so you can quickly blackhole all traffic from known abusers.

 The implementation we have build here is a *fail closed* solution, which means any error (talking to redis, running extractors) causes the request to be denied.
-This is mostly because a paranoid implementation is generally safer but might not be the best solution or your service, you might want to have a *best effort* solution that *fails open*, once it finds a failure somewhere during rate limiting it lets the request happen.
+This is mostly because a paranoid implementation is generally safer but might not be the best solution for your service, you might want to have a *best effort* solution that *fails open*, once it finds a failure somewhere during rate limiting it lets the request happen.

 While this might be more user friendly it also adds to the risk that abuses could overload the rate limiter and then overload the systems behind it because they now have no protection with the rate limiter down.
-So before moving completely to a *fail open* solution make sure you have other mitigation measures if the rate limiter fails and there is monitoring on all pieces of the stack, both the app and the Redis servers, so you're notified fast if any of them start failing and letting on traffic.
+So before moving completely to a *fail open* solution make sure you have other mitigation measures if the rate limiter fails and there is monitoring on all pieces of the stack, both the app and the Redis servers, so you're notified quickly if any of them start failing and letting on traffic.
 You might even add an extra HTTP header to downstream clients to let them know that rate limiting failed but the request was still sent so they can make a decision if they want to accept that request or not.

-Again, your main goal with rate limiting should be protecting your systems so that you're providing the best service possible for most users and prevending that a small number of misbehaving clients wreak havok on your apllications preventing good users from using them.
+Again, your main goal with rate limiting should be protecting your systems so that you're providing the best service possible for most users and prevending that a small number of misbehaving clients wreak havoc on your apllications preventing good users from using them.